Aron-WSUTechProject/EGtLtPC/labtoreport.md

 * pandas: This package adds support for data frames, a type of data structure built with data and statistical analysis in mind.
 * jupyterlab: This package adds Jupyter Lab, a web-based IDE that is structured like a notebook.
 It allows for blocks of code to be run without needing to have the entire program working along in-line printing of figures.
 It is not a necessary package; however, the code attached at the top of the page was written as a Jupyter Notebook (the filetype Jupyter Labs uses).

-Using your command line, you can install these packages by entering the following command:
+To actually install these packages, the command line/terminal for your operating system will need to be used.
+Open it up and run the following commands inside of it:

 ```
-python3 -m pip install numpy matplotlib pandas
+python -m pip install numpy matplotlib pandas
 ```

 If you wish to also install Jupyter Labs, the command would look like this:

 ```
-python3 -m pip install numpy matplotlib pandas jupyterlab
+python -m pip install numpy matplotlib pandas jupyterlab
 ```

 pip is the default package manager for Python.
 Essentially, this tells pip to fetch those packages and install them to your Python install.
 Once this is done, if you elected to install the `jupyterlab` package, type the following command to open up a Jupyer Notebook: